If you need a chocolate fix, these Double Chocolate Sandwich Cookies are for you.

 These Double Chocolate Sandwich Cookies were inspired by my love of Oreo cookies.
 Two chocolate cookies sandwiched together with a creamy filling – does it get any better?

 Granted these cookies don’t have a vanilla cream filling like Oreos do, but when I want chocolate, I want to go ALL out.
+Just like we did with my favourite Chocolate Cookies.
 So we’re talking chocolate with chocolate with chocolate.
 I’m ALL IN!

 For the rich dark brown colour of these cookies and a more intense flavour, I used dutch processed cocoa powder.
 You can usually find it in the supermarket next to regular cocoa, but if you can’t find it, feel free to use regular cocoa in this recipe.